 How to Store Avocados: Everything You Need to Know (Plus Slicing Tips)

-But avocados are troublemakers.
-Slicing one open can feel like a game of Russian roulette, since their window of ripeness is so small.
+However, avocados can be troublemakers.
+Since their window of ripeness is so small, slicing one open can feel like a game of Russian roulette.
 Slice too early, and you have a rock-hard fruit.
 Slice too late, and you risk a mushy brown mess.
+Not exactly a recipe for a successful Bulletproof-backed guacamole, right?

 The Bulletproof Diet frequently recommends fresh produce, but it’s impractical to pick up avocados every day or two.
-And if you pick up your avocados only once a week, you may have to eat through a mountain of ripe ones all at once (a challenge even for die-hard avo lovers).
+On the other hand, if you pick up your avocados only once a week, you may have to eat through a mountain of ripe ones all at once (a challenge even for die-hard avo lovers).

 If you know how to store avocados, you can save the heartache that comes from slicing them too soon or throwing them in the trash.
 But with so many storage methods, which one keeps their flesh intact and pristine green?